 These coagulopathies (adverse blood clotting) are also typical of inflammatory diseases and the researchers have long shown that they lead to amyloid formation, where the blood clotting proteins (called fibrinogen) are structurally deformed from a-helixes to a flat b-sheet-like structures, potentially leading to cell death and neuro-degeneration.

 As a result, the fibrin fibres of blood clots in diseased individuals are distinctly different from those of healthy individuals.
 This can be visualised microscopically and is discussed in various publications from the group.
 "In normal blood clots, these fibres would look like a bowl of spaghetti" explains Pretorius.
-"But in diseased individuals, their look matted with large fused and condensed fibres.
+"But in diseased individuals, their blood clots look matted with large fused and condensed fibres.
 They can also be observed with special stains that fluoresce in the presence of amyloid."

-The researchers found that this changed structure is present in all inflammatory conditions studied, now including type 2 diabetes.
+The researchers found that this changed clot structure is present in all inflammatory conditions studied, now including type 2 diabetes.
 But what is the link between this abnormal clot formation, bacteria, LPS and TLA?
 And are there any molecules that may "mop up" LPS or LTA and that might be circulating in the blood of people with inflammatory diseases?

 In their 2017 study, recently published in Scientific Reports (a Nature publication), Pretorius and Kell, along with MSc student Ms Sthembile Mbotwe from the University of Pretoria, investigated the effect of LPS-binding protein (LBP), which is normally produced by all individuals.
 They added LBP to blood from T2D patients (and also to healthy blood after the addition of LPS).
 Previously they had showed that LPS causes abnormal clot formation when added to healthy blood, and that this could be reversed by LBP.
 In this publication they showed that LBP could also reverse the adverse clot structure in T2D blood.
 This process was confirmed by both scanning electron microscopy and super-resolution confocal microscopy.
 The conclusion is clear: bacterial LPS is a significant player in the development and maintenance of T2D and its disabling sequelae.